jardicc/alchemist/readme.md

 # Listener - UXP for Photoshop

-Listens all Photoshop events.
+Listens all (most of) Photoshop events.
 Something like actions panel in Photoshop but for scripting.
+Another panel is Inspector and this is for inspecting PS DOM and PS AM descriptors.

 ## Disclaimer